bentwheel/lgbtq-retirement-meps-analysis/README.md

 the “true” population-level measure of interest, if we were able to survey the entire US population, falls somewhere in between the top and bottom of the associated error bar.
-As in most cases, estimates with larger underlying sample sizes (e.g., the cohort of individuals aged 18 – 64 not in same-gender marriages) will tend to be expressed with much less variability than estimates with smaller underlying sample sizes.
+As in most cases, estimates with larger underlying sample sizes (e.g., in this analysis, the cohort of individuals aged 18 – 64 not in same-gender marriages) will tend to be expressed with much less variability than estimates with smaller underlying sample sizes.

-In many cases, the estimates of population-level statistics will appear to show meaningful differences between cohorts in this essay’s visualizations.
+In many cases, the estimates of population-level statistics will appear to show meaningful differences between cohorts in this paper’s visualizations.
 It is important to also contextualize these statistical estimates by using the error bars.
 As you view the data visualizations that follow, you should make use of the error bars to question the